2013 America's Cup: Protocol

 The Protocol for the 34th America's Cup was published on September 13, 2010.

 Boats

 Two new classes of boat were announced.
-AC72 wing-sail catamarans are being used for the America's Cup races and the AC45 class, a scaled-down one-design version of the AC72, was used for the preliminary training and racing until boats built to the AC72 rules became available.
+AC72 wing-sail foiling catamarans are being used for the America's Cup races and the AC45 class, a scaled-down one-design version of the AC72, was used for the preliminary training and racing until boats built to the AC72 rules became available.
 The amended AC72 Class Rule version 1.1 was published on February 22, 2011.

 The AC72 can reach speeds averaging about 30 knot with peaks over 40 knot; that speed can be as much as 1.8 to slightly over twice the actual wind speed.
 The previous America's Cup Class (ACC) boats reached speeds of 11 to 13 knot.

 America's Cup World Series

 In order to increase global awareness and hence attract sponsors for the teams an America's Cup World Series was held over the 2011–12 and 2012–13 seasons.
 The winner of each annual series was declared the America's Cup World Series Champion for that season.
 There were three regattas in 2011, five in 2012, and two in 2013.
 Each regatta lasted for one week and had approximately six days of racing, including official practice.
 Each AC World Series regatta was a combination of match and fleet racing.
 AC45 one-design catamarans were used for each World Series regatta.